Mary A. R. Marshall: Career

 During her initial stint in the General Assembly, Marshall had helped found the Women's Roundtable.
 The weekly Wednesday morning meeting when the General Assembly was in session created a network of women legislators and organizations interested in women's issues, and in 1986 also successfully blocked attempts to weaken the state's conflict of interest law.
 After her re-election in 1972, Marshall rose in seniority and power.
 She sponsored landmark legislation modernizing state policies concerning the elderly (including equal treatment of widows in inheritance and pension taxes, and rights of nursing home patients), and a variety of issues relating to women and children, mentally retarded persons and libraries.
 Marshall also sponsored Virginia's first legislation guaranteeing the return of tenants' security deposits and according rights to people displaced by condominium conversions, the first minimum wage law, and the first automobile inspection law.
 She became chairman of the Cities, Counties and Towns Committee, as well as served on the Privileges and Elections Committee (the first woman to do so, and rising to chair), the Committee on Health Institutions and Welfare, the Roads and Internal Navigation Committee, and Conservation and Natural Resources Committee.

 Marshall served as president of the Virginia Association for Mental Health and of the Virginia Federation of Democratic Women's Clubs, and also served on the Federal Council on Aging (1978-1981).
 She also served on the board for the Library of Virginia and was active in her church (Rock Spring Congregational Church) and Church Women United, as well as with the American Association of University Women and Phi Beta Kappa.

 Death and legacy

-Marshall died at Arlington Hospital in October 1992, at age 71, never regaining consciousness after suffering a head injury during a fall at her home while clearing a table.
+Marshall died at Arlington Hospital on October 9, 1992, aged 71, never regaining consciousness after suffering a head injury during a fall at her home while clearing a table.
 She was survived by her husband, two daughters and two grandchildren.
 In 2011, Arlington named a senior assisted living facility in her honor.
 In 2018 she was named one of the Virginia Women in History by the Library of Virginia.